Why do many Innkeepers Fear and

 You will need a good printer and it should be home network compatible so that you can

 use it from various other computers that you are sure to own in the future.
-Your computer will find this printer automatically and there is no normally no software
+Your computer will find this printer automatically and there is not normally any

 to install.
 For a small business I would suggest that this printer be a scanner, fax